ethereum/c-kzg-4844/README.md

 While the core implementation is in C, bindings are available for various high-level languages, providing convenient wrappers around C functions.
-These are intended to be used by Ethereum clients to avoid re-implementation of crucial cryptographic functions.
+These bindings are intended to be used by Ethereum clients to avoid re-implementation of crucial cryptographic functions.

 | Language | Link                                 |